INFO206-Fall2017/course-exercises/creating_class_exercises_repository.md

 * this is done through the add menu on the upper right of your Github page.

---

-* Put your repository in the INFO206-Fall2017 organization

 Name the repository "info206_exercises_[Lastname]".
 Where [Lastname] is a placeholder for your surname. e.g. info206_exercises_Keleher

---
 * Make the repository **private** with the radio button.

 # Important: Do not add a readme file you need an empty repository

 # Give the read access to Niall (NKeleher) and Eve (mevey)

-* In your new **private** repository, go to the settings tab, on the right and then select collaborators and teams on the left
+* In your new repository, go to the settings tab, on the right and then select collaborators and teams on the left

-* Give (only) Niall and Eve read access only (no need for write priviledges):
+* Give (only) Niall (NKeleher) and Eve (mevey) read access only (no need for write priviledges):

 ## Clone the assignments directory on your local machine